** Our CSAs are all sold out. Still need a veggie share? Check out New Entry Sustainable Farming Project!**

-All pickups are “on-farm” at 82 Ridge St, Winchester, MA at the basement door (north side) of our new All Seasons Barn.
+Order your CSA via Farm to Go!
+All pickups come pre-boxed and are “on-farm” at 82 Ridge St, Winchester, MA at the basement door (north side) of our All Seasons Barn.
+You can wait in line for contactless pick up, or park and walk down to grab your share.

-- Tuesday: Flower Shares; Once a Month Herb/Medicinal/Foraged Share; Mini Shares — pick-up 3-6pm
+- Tuesday: Mini Share; Flower Shares; Once-a-Month Herb/Medicinal/Foraged Share — pick-up 3-6pm

-- Thursday: Full CSA; A/B week CSA & Thursday Flower Shares — pick-up 3-6pm
+- Thursday: Full Share, A/B week Share; Thursday Flower Shares — pick-up 3-6pm

 **If you are a SNAP recipient and are interested in any of our food CSA shares, please email Amy at farmstand@wlfarm.org.